 Registration is not a one-time event.
-The USA imposes an ongoing obligation to keep Form U4 current and accurate; the exam frequently tests what triggers an update and how quickly it must happen.
+The USA imposes an ongoing obligation to keep Form U4 current and accurate; the exam frequently tests what triggers an update.

 The Obligation to Update

-Under USA Section 203(d), if the information in any document filed with the Administrator becomes inaccurate or incomplete in any material respect, the registrant must file a correcting amendment promptly.
+Under the USA, if the information in any document filed with the Administrator becomes inaccurate or incomplete in any material respect, the registrant must file a correcting amendment promptly.

 - This applies to Form U4; agents have a continuous duty to keep their filings current